ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 To view the full keymap, press `5`.

 ```
-Exercise: copy this line and paste it 3 more times.
+Exercise: Copy this line and paste it 3 more times.
 ```
-*Hint: to copy a line, you don't need to select it.
+*Hint: To copy a line, you don't need to select it.
 Simply press `c`.*

 ## Brackets and quotes

 Type any bracket or quote character (`{} () [] '' ""`) to jump to the nearest surrounding one.
 With the caret positioned there:
-`-`: select inside the brackets or quotes
+`-`: Select inside the brackets or quotes
-`=`: select around the brackets or quotes
+`=`: Select around the brackets or quotes
-`_`: remove the brackets or quotes and select the contents
+`_`: Remove the brackets or quotes and select the contents

 ```
 exercise(remove, these, arguments)